jaydenwindle/mitie-gui/README.md

 ```

 ## Notes
-The tool is built with Flask as a back end and vue.js as a front end framework.
-This is because when I built it I had a route which would automatically generate the required JSON input for the tool.
-I'm working on making the tool totally generic, so it will likely not use Flask in the future, and will be 100% Vue.js based.
+The tool is built with Flask as a back end.
+This is because when I built it I had a route which would automatically generate the required JSON input (from an api) and pass it to the training tool.
+Details on how to do that will be added here soon.

 This tool uses python 2.7